 Your people don't have to be tied down trying to reconcile monthly statements and ledgers that they have not been trained to do.
 Employees were recruited to fulfill specific functions, tasks, or activities such as producing or selling or maintaining a product and/or service.
 Yet, many get tied up in administering the bookkeeping services.
 Outsourcing the bookkeeping function allows business owners to utilize employees for the tasks they were recruited for.

 5.2 Enhanced Expertise

 Outsource bookkeeping services to professionals with expert knowledge and experience in bookkeeping and accounting allows for more accurate and up-to-date financial statements.
-That means not only better documentation both for internal records and taxes, but also access to more in-depth interpretation of financial statements and advice on financial decisions.
+That means not only better documentation both for internal records and taxes, but also access to more in-depth interpretation of financial statements such as the Balance Sheet and Profit and Loss Statement and advice on financial decisions.

 5.3 Second Set of Eyes